Steps Configuration

 NativeChat normally extracts the entities from the conversation with the user using Natural Language Processing (NLP).
 Alternatively, NativeChat can extract an entity only when it has explicitly asked the user for it.
 For example, if we are using a simple question to get a Yes/No response from the user, it’s a good idea to use the is-explicit property, so that the bot doesn’t fill it in from an unrelated utterance by mistake.
 Also, when a question for an is-explicit step has been asked, no other entities will be filled-in by the user’s response.

-• Hard mode entirely skips the NLP.
+mode entirely skips the NLP.
 This means that if the user replies with a different question or a trigger phrase of another conversation, it won’t be understood by the bot.
 The text from the response will be taken verbatim, checked against the configured validations (if any) and will be assigned to the configured entity.
-To use this mode set the is-explicit property to one of true or "hard".
+To use this mode set theis-explicit

-• Soft mode, on the other hand, calls the NLP and if the result matches a question from some Question answering category or a Conversation trigger, acts upon it instead of assigning the value to the entity.
-This mode can be set using the value "soft".
+mode, on the other hand, calls the NLP and if the result matches a question from some Question answering category or a Conversation trigger, acts upon it instead of assigning the value to the entity.
+This mode can be set using the value"soft"

 {